alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-07-25-they-are-deaf-dumb-blind.md

 date: 2024-07-25
 locale: en
 lang: en
-excerpt: These are three qualities that Allah Almighty described the hypocrites with – deaf, they do not listen to or hear the truth.
+summary: These are three qualities that Allah Almighty described the hypocrites with – deaf, they do not listen to or hear the truth.
 category: [fatwas,tafsir]
 muftis:
   shaykh: